RasaHQ/rasa/docs/index.rst

    :sender: user

 .. chat-bubble::
-   :text: Rather than a bunch of if/else statements, the logic of your bot is
+   :text: Rather than a bunch of <code>if/else</code> statements, the logic of your bot is
       based on a probabilistic model trained on example conversations.
    :sender: bot

 .. chat-bubble::
-   :text: That sounds harder than writing a few if statements
+   :text: That sounds harder than writing a few <code>if</code> statements.
    :sender: user

 .. chat-bubble::
    :text: In the beginning of a project, it seems easier to just hard code some logic.
       Rasa helps you when you want to go past that and create a bot that can handle more complexity.
-      This `blog post <https://medium.com/rasa-blog/a-new-approach-to-conversational-software-2e64a5d05f2a>`_ explains the philosophy behind Rasa Core.
+      This <a href="https://medium.com/rasa-blog/a-new-approach-to-conversational-software-2e64a5d05f2a" target="_blank">blog post </a> explains the philosophy behind Rasa Core.
    :sender: bot